-Petitioner's Information Sheet to Court Investigator (Form PBGCA12f),
+✤ Petitioner's Information Sheet To Probate Court Investigator (PBGCA12f),

 Probate Court Administration will then provide you with a printout with information on when and where the hearing is, as well as the name of the assigned Judicial Officer.

 This is important information.
 Don't lose this document!